Embrace the spirit of the holidays at the Magic of Lights! The Magic of Lights is a festive and vibrant holiday lights experience featuring favourite…

 Donations to the Foundation may be made via the website.
 Also, individuals may sign up for services or order goods over the website.
 Any personal information provided by an individual over the website will be treated in accordance with this Policy.
 Credit card information is processed via a secure encrypted Secure Sockets Layer (SSL) session.

-9. Limiting Disclosure and Retention of Personal Information
+9. Limited Disclosure and Retention of Personal Information

 The Foundation limits the collection of personal information to that which is necessary for the purposes for which it is collected.